intelsdi-x/snap-plugin-collector-node-manager/README.md

 - Ipmitool support

 ## Community Support
-This repository is one of **many** plugins in the **Pulse Framework**: a powerful telemetry agent framework.
+This repository is one of **many** plugins in the **Snap Framework**: a powerful telemetry agent framework.
 To reach out on other use cases, visit:

-* Pulse Gitter channel (@TODO Link)
+* Snap Gitter channel (@TODO Link)
 * Our Google Group (@TODO Link)

-The full project is at http://github.com:intelsdi-x/pulse.
+The full project is at http://github.com:intelsdi-x/snap.

 ## Contributing
 We love contributions! :heart_eyes: